TechChecks/osticket-prereqs/README.md

 <p>
 <a href='https://postimg.cc/WhKzLLns' target='_blank'><img src='https://i.postimg.cc/WhKzLLns/End-User.png' height="80%" width="80%" border='0' alt='End-User'/></a>
 <p>
-Here us an example of the OsTicketing system where the end user has submitted a help desk ticket from the end users URL.
-We would then receive the ticket at the help desk and proceed to resolve the issue at hand within the scope or our abilities.
-This concludes the .
+Here is an example of the OsTicketing system where the end user has submitted a help desk ticket from the end users URL.
+The help desk would then receive the ticket and proceed to resolve the issue at hand within the scope of their abilities.
+This concludes the my example of a fully functioning ticketing system that can be implemented with any organization.